PoCInnovation/Pool2023/Software/day04/2 - Deployment/README.md

 ### 📑 **Description**:

-The first thing you would normally do is to [create an instance](https://www.youtube.com/watch?v=1ulVecpL6QE) with all the settings you want, like the OS, computing power, storage space...\
+The first thing you would normally do is to [create an instance](https://www.youtube.com/watch?v=1ulVecpL6QE) with all the settings you want, like the OS, computing power, storage space...<br>
 We've already done this for you today, so you only have to connect to it 🔥

 ### 📌 **Tasks**: